LabeliaLabs/distributed-learning-contributivity/README.md

 3. Then execute `main.py -f config.yml`

 4. A `results.csv` file will be generated in a new folder for your experiment under `/experiments/<your_experiment>`.
-You can read this raw `results.csv` file or use the generated notebooks in `/notebooks`.
+You can read this raw `results.csv` file or use the notebooks in `/notebooks`.

 ### Config file parameters